xivred/Blackjack/README.md

 The game ends once you BUST or STAND.

 ## **When the game ends:**
 Once the game is over you can paste your result into chat.
-AFTER YOU DO THAT, PASTE AGAIN to paste the win/lose/push result, the plugin does not let you know this has been copied after you send your result information, just paste again and it will be there.
+AFTER YOU DO THAT, PASTE AGAIN to paste the win/lose/push result, the plugin will let you know this has been copied after you send your result information.

 The plugin will enable a "PLAY AGAIN?" button, this will reset the table bets and cards WITHOUT DELETING PLAYERS (only extra hands from splits and resets DD's amounts).

 ## **Before you start the next round:**
-Make sure to pay attention to who has pushed, and collect bets from people.
+Make sure to pay attention to who has pushed (it should be available on your chat logs), and collect bets from people that need to pay up.